devonfw-forge/devon4flutter-non-bloc-arch/150-Communication-with-the-Web.md

 - [References](#references)

 ## Introduction
 In this chapter I will briefly show you how to communicate with the Web in [Flutter (Flutter Dev Team 2018)](https://flutter.dev/).
-I think most large scale application are dependant on th Web in one way or another, so it felt important to cover it.
+I think most large scale application are dependant on the Web in one way or another, so it felt important to cover this topic.

 ## The HTTP Package
 Communicating with the Web is very easy in Flutter.
 The Dart Team maintains an external package called [http (Dart Team 2019b)](https://pub.dev/packages/http) which takes care of most of the work for you.
-[Dart (Dart Team 2019a)](https://dart.dev/) also offers very good integration of [asynchrones programming (Dart Team 2018)](https://dart.dev/codelabs/async-await), which should look very familiar if you have ever worked with async/await in [JavaScript (ECMA 1997)](https://www.ecma-international.org/publications/standards/Ecma-262.htm).
+[Dart (Dart Team 2019a)](https://dart.dev/) also offers very good integration of [asynchrones programming (Dart Team 2018)](https://dart.dev/codelabs/async-await), which I covered in the [last chapter](https://github.com/Fasust/flutter-guide/wiki/140-Asynchronous-Flutter).
 Let's look at an example, this is a simplified version is Wisgens Api Repository.
 It can make a request the [AdviceSlip API (Kiss 2019)](https://api.adviceslip.com/) to fetch some new advice texts.

 ```dart
 import 'package:http/http.dart' as http;